Corporate Membership Frequently Asked Questions

 + Are corporate sponsorship opportunities available?

-Sponsorship of events and programs such as our annual Summit & Salute (a mid-March fund-raiser), WBENC National Conference & Business Fair, the Tuck-WBENC Executive Program, the Dorothy B. Brothers Executive Scholarship Program, WBENC publications and books, and many others are significant sponsorship opportunities.
-In addition to the events and programs listed above, WBENC undertakes research and other special projects, each with well-established benefits and attractive outreach opportunities.
-Please contact Paige Adams at email@example.com or Mia Delano at firstname.lastname@example.org for more information.
+Sponsorship of events and programs such as our annual Summit & Salute (a mid-March fund-raiser) held in March every year during Women's History Month; annual WBENC National Conference & Business Fair, the largest conference for WBEs in the country, held each year in June; the Tuck-WBENC Executive Program, a six-day executive program aimed at building the capacity of the participating WBEs; the Dorothy B. Brothers Executive Scholarship Program; WBENC publications and books and many others are significant sponsorship and branding opportunities.
+In addition to the events and programs listed above, WBENC also undertakes research and other special projects each year, each with well-established benefits and attractive outreach opportunities.
+Please contact Mia Delano at email@example.com for more information.

 + What is the certification process and how do I know it is reliable?